NOVA-IMS-Innovation-and-Analytics-Lab/mapintel_research/README.md

 ```
 python results.py
 ```
 , to execute the experiments.
-Mind that this is a very long process that takes several days to finish.
+Mind that this is a very long process that takes several days to finish (to be more specific, it took a week to run in a ...)

-To analyze the experiments' results we use MLflow:
+To track and analyze the experiments' results we use MLflow.
+Launch the MLflow dashboard with:
 ```
 mlflow ui --backend-store-uri ./outputs/experiments/
 ```